 About APT Blocker Scan Limits

+To use APT Blocker, you must have a feature key that enables APT Blocker and Gateway AntiVirus.
 The Gateway AntiVirus scan size limit also limits the maximum size of files that APT Blocker sends for analysis.
 The default scan limits vary by device model.
 For information on scan limits by model, see About Gateway AntiVirus Scan Limits.
 For information about how to set the scan limit, see Configure Gateway AntiVirus Actions.

 Although APT Blocker cannot scan and analyze partial files, most malware is delivered in files smaller than 1 MB in size.
 Larger files are less likely to spread quickly in a viral manner.

 APT Blocker can analyze files up to 10 MB in size.
 If you set the Gateway AntiVirus scan limit to higher than 10 MB, APT Blocker does not analyze files larger than 10MB and generates the log message "file size exceeds the submission size limit".
 In Fireware 12.3 Update 1 or higher, APT Blocker can submit the MD5 hash values of files larger than 10MB to the cloud-based data center.